nathanhannig/reactnd-project-flashcards/README.md

 [Project Rubric](https://review.udacity.com/#!/rubrics/1021/view)

 ## Installation
-The application was developed for Android.
-It may work on iOS, but was not developed or tested for.
+The application was developed for the Android platform.
+It may work on iOS, but was not developed or tested for the iOS platform.

 * Install and start the application
     - `npm install`